-Portland has the second highest LGBT population density in the US after San Francisco.
-It also has an MEI score of 86, which while not perfect, is pretty high and includes anti-discrimination laws for employment, housing, and public accommodations.
+Portland has the second highest LGBTQ+ population density in the U.S. after San Francisco.
+It also has an MEI score of 86, which, while not perfect, is pretty high and includes anti-discrimination laws for employment, housing, and public accommodations.

 “Portland is a great place to be a lesbian/queer womxn,” says my friend Sarah Orizaga, a Portland resident.
 “Mainly because there is almost constant assurance that, regardless of where in the city you go, you will see yourself reflected in the other people around you.
 It’s like a constant state of acceptance.”

 Super-chill lesbians who are not into labels and snobbery will particularly appreciate this city.